gezatrianggono/Deloitte-Australia-X-Forage_Manufacturing-Performance-Analytics/README.md

 ---

 ## About This Project & Works Cited
 This repository contains solutions to Deloitte Australia's Data Analytics Job Simulation on Forage.
-It features Tableau dashboards for machine downtime analysis and Excel-based gender pay equality classification with step-by-step documentation.
+It features Tableau dashboards for machine downtime analysis with step-by-step documentation.

-* **Source